no1xsyzy/fyp/final.md

 ```

 [@Lst:hw-sinpl] contains two lines.
-  The first line creates a `write` module.
+  The first line creates a "`write`" module.
-  The second line creates a `conststr` module.
+  The second line creates a "`conststr`" module.
-In the const stage, the string in conststr is supplied to net `data`.
+In the const stage, the string in conststr is supplied to net "`data`".
 In the start stage, the string is printed to output.
-The `write` module decides its output in the following order:
+The "`write`" module decides its output in the following order:

-1. "`writer`", "`writers`" in the message reached port `on`
+1. "`writer`", "`writers`" in the message reached port "`on`"
 2. "`outfiles`" of its own
 3. if neither of above works, standard output is used.